Grigory Rodchenkov: Reactions

 Following the 2014 Winter Olympics in Sochi, Russian President Vladimir Putin awarded Rodchenkov the Order of Friendship.
 In 2016, after the doping allegations were widely reported, Putin called Rodchenkov a "man with a scandalous reputation".

-The McLaren Report stated that Rodchenkov was "an integral part of the conspiracy to extort money from athletes in order to cover up positive doping test results."
+The McLaren Report stated Rodchenkov was "an integral part of the conspiracy to extort money from athletes in order to cover up positive doping test results."
 It also found that Rodchenkov was truthful with respect to the subject matter under investigation.

-In November 2017, an IOC panel concluded: "Whatever his motivation may be and whichever wrongdoing he may have committed in the past, Dr. Rodchenkov was telling the truth when he provided explanations of the cover-up scheme that he managed."
+In November 2017, an IOC panel concluded: "Whatever his motivation may be and whichever wrongdoing he may have committed in the past, Dr Rodchenkov was telling the truth when he provided explanations of the cover-up scheme that he managed".

-On 5 December 2017, it was announced that Russia would compete as Olympic Athletes from Russia under a neutral flag at the 2018 Winter Olympics.
+On 5 December 2017, it was announced Russia would compete as Olympic Athletes from Russia under a neutral flag at the 2018 Winter Olympics.
 Following the announcement, Jim Walden, an attorney for Rodchenkov, issued a statement applauding the decision by the IOC that sends "a powerful message that it will not tolerate state-sponsored cheating by any nation".

-As the world has seen, Dr. Rodchenkov provided credible and irrefutable evidence of the Russian state-sponsored doping system," Walden said in a statement.
+As the world has seen, Dr Rodchenkov provided credible and irrefutable evidence of the Russian state-sponsored doping system," Walden said in a statement.
 "Russia's consistent denials lack any credibility, and its failure to produce all evidence in its possession only further confirms its high-level complicity.

 Russia's doping program and Rodchenkov's work were highlighted in testimony before the U.S. Helsinki Commission (also known as the Commission on Security and Cooperation in Europe) in Washington, DC, on 22 February 2018.
-During that hearing, Walden discussed Rodchenkov's work in detail and suggested that the World Anti-Doping Agency and the International Olympic Committee needed to do more to restore integrity to international sport.
+During that hearing, Walden discussed Rodchenkov's work in detail and suggested the World Anti-Doping Agency and the International Olympic Committee needed to do more to restore integrity to international sport.

-Despite the information presented in the McLaren report, Russia was reinstated by the IOC after the conclusion of the 2018 Games.
+Despite the information presented in the McLaren Report, Russia was reinstated by the IOC after the conclusion of the 2018 Games.
 In an editorial published in the American newspaper USA Today, Rodchenkov expressed his dismay at the decision, calling it "catastrophic".
-His lawyer, Jim Walden, issued a statement on behalf of Rodchenkov saying that the decision to reinstate Russia is "the greatest treachery against clean athletes in Olympic history".
+His lawyer, Jim Walden, issued a statement on behalf of Rodchenkov saying the decision to reinstate Russia is "the greatest treachery against clean athletes in Olympic history".
 Rodchenkov continues to fear for his life and remains in hiding under protective custody.